 Mainland Book Cafe (often referred to as MBC) is a Lagos-based community of readers, writers, and art enthusiasts.
 The book club founded in 2014 by Ayomidotun Fadeyi seeks to promote reading culture in Nigeria and celebrate homegrown writers and artists while also paying attention to the international literary scene.
-Mainland Book Cafe promote the reading of contemporary African writing, organise literary events and create a physical and intellectual spaces for creative interactions and conversations.
+Mainland Book Cafe promotes the reading of contemporary African writing, organises literary events and creates a physical and intellectual space for creative interactions and conversations.

 Mainland Book Cafe believes in the power of people.
-This is why the core of the establishment is focused on bringing arts and literature lovers, also writers and readers together under one roof, to solve problems in the society using books as a medium of change and a tool for recording history.
+This is why the core of the establishment is focused on bringing arts and literature lovers, writers, and readers together under one roof, to solve problems in society using books as a medium of change and a tool for recording history.

 Background